Blubly/Blubly/README.md

 - 👋 Hi, I’m @Blubly
-- 👀 I’m interested in game developing android/windows/mac and programming.
+- 👀 I’m interested in python and linux environment.
-- 🌱 I’m currently learning on programming c#.
+- 🌱 I’m currently learning on programming python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...